CircuitWall Consultancy

 Kafka 2: Multi Datacenter Setup

-When comes to multi-datacenter setup there are, in my opinion, there are three major aspects during normal operations and when disaster strikes to consider:
+When implementing a multi-datacenter setup, there are three critical aspects to consider during both normal operations and disaster scenarios:

-• Zookeeper cluster cannot form a quorum and can not elect new leaders.
+• Zookeeper cluster failing to form a quorum and elect new leaders

-• Performance: What is the latency and/or throughput characteristics?
+• Performance: What are the expected latency and throughput characteristics?

-Before discuss into different setups, here are some heavily used abbreviations:
+Before discussing different setups, here are some key abbreviations used throughout this article:

 nr-dc: Number of data centers